hmonroe/guiguts/README.txt

 Frequency menu is now "Whole Word".
 Unicode menu is now broken into two pieces so it does not run off the screen where Mac users cannot see it.
 Also, the Unicode popup has a pulldown list to change UTF blocks.
-Replace All now replaces all.
+Replace All now replaces all and is a factor of 10 faster (but not for regexes).
 Double click in Word Frequency does whole word search by default. "--" on a line by itself gets converted to an emdash.
 Fixed regex editor for scannos, Ctrl-S saves the file.
 There is a much higher likelihood that this version generates valid HTML.
 Page anchors are no longer placed at